 Companies continued to build office designs which crammed people into confined quarters (“cubicles”) even when the advance of the Internet made these spaces less necessary.
 Now, in the face of the pandemic, it becomes obvious that companies followed habits shaped by the industrial revolution of the 19th century without rethinking them for the 21st century.

 Bringing workers together in close quarters is about communication, but it is also about ownership and control in the sense of the industrial revolution.
-As working in close quarters has become a health hazard and more companies realize the cost savings brought with working from home, remote working will become a permanent situation also after Covid.
-This, in turn, will enable many to disperse into the countryside and to be productive from a safer environment.
+As working in close quarters has become a health hazard and more companies realize the cost savings brought with working from home, remote working will for many become a permanent situation also after Covid.
+This, in turn, will enable more people to move to the countryside to be productive from a safer environment.

 It is high time for designers to reconceptualize public transport, offices, and many other aspects of our daily lives.